apache/geode/geode-redis/README.md

 As a lot of data in memory will be lost, including possibly events in queues, do you really want to shutdown the entire distributed system?
 (Y/n)
 ```

-To confirm that everything shutdown correctly, if you try and execute a Redis command in the redis-cli you should see the following message:
+To confirm that everything shutdown correctly, if you execute a Redis command in the redis-cli you should see the following message:

 ```commandline
 Could not connect to Redis at 127.0.0.1:6379: Connection refused